 4. Occupying more bandwidth

 The most successful companies of our time, like Google and Microsoft, owe part of their flourishing to simple ubiquity.
-Google, especially, meets so many services that people need – maps, email, research, file-sharing – that you can’t really think about doing anything without going through Google.
+Google, especially, has so many services – maps, email, research, file-sharing – that you can’t really do anything without going through Google at some point.

 5. Attracting new talent